nunchistudio/blacksmith/documentation/options/pubsub/aws.md

 ### Environment variables

-Additional details must be passed to the AWS adapter.
+Additional details must be passed to the AWS driver.
 They will be loaded from the environment variables.

 - `AWS_ACCESS_KEY_ID`: The AWS access key identifier to use.